schatt3npakt/hallen/README.md

 ### Persistence

-- Game progress and settings are persisted in indexed DB
+- Game progress and settings are persisted in indexedDB
 - the game creates two stores: system and saves
 - system is for app settings
 - saves is for savestates of the game